Maran Brang Seng: Maran Brang Seng for Kachin people

 Maran Brang Seng, the leader among the Kachin people for most of the last thirty years when he died on 8 August 1994, was Chairman of the Kachin Independent Organization Central Committee (KIOCC) and president of Kachin Independent Council (KIC).
 He had shown great commitment in adhering to the peace-making process.

-He unveiled a vision of Kachin people from the darkness to the light.
-His service to the nation will be remembered for eminent Freedom Moment.
-He was one of the champions of civil liberties and democratic rights.
-After all he led his people during turbulence and tragedy in a period that was unmatched in Kachin history.

 Kachins always had an ancient homeland.
 Their ability to integrate and mutually accommodate, both politically and culturally, is age-old.
 What post-independence Burma denied them was the political self-determination which they had fully enjoyed through World War II.

 Lack of self-determination rights led to blocking the progress in Kachin State and the call for reform went out.
 Brang Seng was one of the leaders of such reform.
 When the army of the Union of Burma, the Union's presumed protector, turned instead into usurper of citizen's freedom and rights, military engagement became inevitable.